 R v Stipendiary Magistrate and CPS ex parte Adimi (1999)

-Nogah obtained an undergraduate degree in international relations in 1990 and completed a law conversion course in 1992.
-She worked for two years for human rights organisations in Israel before doing the Legal Practice Course in 1995.
-She completed her training with Christian Khan (then Christian Fisher) qualifying in 1997 and continued as an assistant solicitor there acting in civil claims against the police, inquests and immigration.
+Nogah obtained an undergraduate degree in international relations in 1990 at London School of Economics and completed a law conversion course in 1992.
+She worked for two years for human rights organisations in Israel working with Palestinians in the occupied territories, before doing the Legal Practice Course in 1995.
+She completed her training with Christian Khan (then Christian Fisher) qualifying in 1997 and continued as an assistant solicitor there acting in civil claims against the police, inquests and immigration law.
 In 2000 she joined Hickman and Rose where she conducted private and public law claims against the police and Prison Service until 2009.
 She joined Bhatt Murphy in June 2010.